Mel-Tiela/survey_form_ysc/docs/README.md

 ___Buiding a survey form___ is one of the project requirements and that's why I'm here 😊.

 ### Technologies
-Because the basics in any technology are key, I used plain
+Because the basics in any technology are key, for this project I used plain
 - **html**
 - **css** (Grid and Flexbox for responsiveness)